Multilingual Normalization of Temporal Expressions with Masked Language Models: Experiments

 Second, we analyze the impact of different \emph{value representations} by comparing our proposed approach with CIR and slot tokenization to (i) tokenization of values using the standard XLM-R tokenizer instead of pre-defined slots (w/o \textsc{Our} Slots), and (ii) training a model to directly predict the anchored value without CIRs in between (w/o \textsc{Our} CIR).
-For (i), we find that our slot method has major advantages when processing narrative texts, such as Wikipedia, due to the higher amount of relative expressions (cf., Table~\ref{tab:value_distribution} in the appendix), that are tokenized into many subtokens (up to 34, instead of 11 when using our slots).
-For (ii), we add the document creation time to the input of the model so that the model has all necessary information to predict the fully normalized value directly instead of a CIR.
-However, we find that current transformers are not able to correctly incorporate this information and mostly predict a memorized, incorrect value.
+For (i), we find that our slot method has major advantages when processing narrative texts, such as Wikipedia, due to the higher amount of relative expressions (cf., Table~\ref{tab:value_distribution} in Appendix~\ref{sec:app:dist}), that are tokenized into many subtokens (up to 34, instead of 11 when using our slots).
+For (ii), we add the document creation time to the input so that the model has more temporal information to predict the fully normalized value directly instead of a CIR.
+However, we find that current transformers are not able to correctly incorporate this information in a combined normalizing+anchoring step and mostly predict a memorized, incorrect value.
 Thus, using CIRs as an intermediate step is important for neural temporal tagging.

-Finally, we investigate the \emph{training strategy} and \emph{training data}.
+Third, we investigate the \emph{training strategy} and \emph{training data}.
 Our curriculum learning has advantages for low-resource languages as it reduces the training complexity which helps for the difficult adaptation to languages with few resources.
 Weakly-supervised training data is required, as the amount of gold-standard data is too small to train the MLM model.
 Finetuning the trained MLM model further on gold data (Weak+Gold) decreases performance slightly.
 Training the model on monolingual data only also decreases performance, highlighting the prospects of our multilingual approach.